borgbase/docs.borgbase.com/faq/index.md

     ```

 3. Is SSH trying too many keys?
 The maximum number of keys (`MaxAuthTries`) that can be tried per connection is 6.
 If you have more keys, specify the key to use, as shown above.
 4. Are the key permissions OK?
-Private keys need to have a permission of `0600`.
+Private keys and important config files (if in use) need to have a permission of `0600`.
 To change the permission:

     ```
-    $ chmod 0600 ~/.ssh/id_custom
+    $ chmod 0600 ~/.ssh/id_custom ~/.ssh/config
     ```

 5. If you still get errors, try to connect to your repo using the `ssh` command with verbose logging enabled: